Snake Game With Joystick

 y1 += y1_change

-# Check for collision with boundaries
+# Collision with boundaries

-if x1 >= width or x1 < 0 or y1 >= height or y1 < 0:
+if x1 >= WIDTH or x1 < 0 or y1 >= HEIGHT or y1 < 0:

 close_game = True

-pygame.draw.rect(display, green, [food_x, food_y, snake_block, snake_block])
+pygame.draw.rect(display, GREEN, [food_x, food_y, SNAKE_BLOCK, SNAKE_BLOCK])

 # Update snake position